davidfernandez1619/ETL_project/README.md

 ## Step 3: Visualization

+I created some graphs to visualize my data and take conclusions.
+This were the steps I took:

 * **Analyzing our movies' durations:**

 First, I wanted to check if the duration of our movies followed a normal distribution.
 To do this, I first took out from my dataframe some movies that belonged to categories that weren't movies, like documentaries and/or short subjects (there were just a few), as well as films under 40 mins, so we could really analyze those elements that were actually films.